A mother’s love never ends. A mother’s prayers for her adult children should not end either.

-The first few years of being a mom are like basic training, where most days are rainbows and unicorns.
+The first few years of being a mom are like basic training; most days are rainbows and unicorns.
 Days filled with snuggles and love and laughter.

 Then the teenage years hit.
 Your training as a mom has been kicked into high gear.
 If the first few years are basic training, then the teenage years are comparable to being a Navy Seal!

-Needless to say, if you think you have a good prayer life going now, just wait until you have adult children.
+If you think you have a good prayer life, just wait until you have adult children.

 This is when it is so important to build on the foundation of faith and prayers you have been working on all this time.